LESSON No. 3

 • lupus erythematosus;

-• mucosal changes in endocrine diseases(gingivitis of pregnant women, Itsenko-Cushing's syndrome, etc.).
+• changes in the mucosa during endocrine diseases(gingivitis in pregnant women, Itsenko-Cushing syndrome, etc.).

 Spongiosis- accumulation of fluid between the cells of the spinous layer.
-At the same time, intercellular spaces are expanded, filled with liquid, cytoplasmic protrusions are elongated.
+The intercellular spaces are expanded, filled with fluid, and the cytoplasmic protrusions are elongated.
 The process begins with the expansion of intercellular tubules, which are filled with exudate coming from the connective tissue.
-This exudate stretches and then breaks intercellular bonds, forming a cavity.
+This exudate stretches and then breaks intercellular connections, forming a cavity.
 In the resulting cavity, serous contents and epithelial cells that have lost contact with the epithelium are found.
-The result of this process can be a blister, bubble, bubble.
+The result of this process can be a blister, blister, or bubble.

 Spongiosis accompanies the following diseases: